-The Local Social Strategy is for the whole community.
+The Social Strategy is for the whole community.
 However, CN acknowledges that some groups in Newcastle are more likely to be excluded from social, economic and political opportunities due to discrimination and other access barriers.
 Therefore, this strategy focuses on enabling priority communities and groups to be involved in all aspects of life in Newcastle.

 We also recognise that people's social identities, social positions and lived experiences are complex.
-Our priority groups often experience multiple forms of discrimination and oppression.
+The priority groups identified below often experience multiple forms of discrimination and oppression.
 This means we need to take an intersectional approach to promoting social justice and inclusion in Newcastle.

-Through research, consultation and understanding of local needs, the following priority community groups have been identified, with details included in the Local Social Discussion Paper (which can be accessed via our website here).
+Through research, consultation and understanding of local needs, priority community groups have been identified, with details included in the Local Social Discussion Paper (which can be accessed via our website).